ETCWzen/ReactCourse/README.md

 *Handling Events*
 How to handle click events

-Where you are rendering an item, you need to add className=’list-group-item” -  to apply CSS styling
+Where you are rendering an item, you can add a bootstrap class className=’list-group-item” -  to apply the CSS styling

+in React each element has a property called onClick
 In the property of the code statement, add onClick={() => console.log (“Clicked”)}

 In order to capture the item that was clicked, simply replace “Clicked” string to (item) accessing item to be stored.